learning-zone/html-basics/README.md

 **Layout (Reflow)**

 Calculates the exact size and position of every element on the screen.
-Because elements affect each other (e.g., a parent's width affects its children), a change to one element can trigger recalculation of the entire tree — making layout the most expensive step to trigger repeatedly.
+Because elements affect each other (e.g., a parent\'s width affects its children), a change to one element can trigger recalculation of the entire tree — making layout the most expensive step to trigger repeatedly.

 > Caused by changes to: `width`, `height`, `margin`, `padding`, `font-size`, `top`/`left`, adding/removing DOM elements.